-The energy held in this bond can be efficiently and quickly converted by creatine kinase either to or from ATP.
-When there is too much ATP, creatine kinase functions to lower the concentration by converting ATP to ADP.
+The energy held in this bond can be efficiently and quickly converted by CK either to or from ATP.
+When there is too much ATP, the enzyme functions to lower the concentration by converting ATP to ADP.
 It stores the extra phosphate on a creatine molecule, creating PCr.
 The pool of PCr in the cell is much larger than the amount of ATP.
 For this reason, it is considered a “fuel tank” or energy storage and utility system.
 As the mitochondria produce ATP through oxidative phosphorylation, the energy is transferred to PCr molecules, which are distributed to the cell.

 Structure of Creatine Kinase

 Creatine kinase, like all proteins, is a specific chain of amino acids.
 When folded properly, this chain takes on a three-dimensional form, which gives it the ability to interact with certain molecules.
-The amino acids in creatine kinase are specific in that, when folded, they increase the interaction ability of creatine kinase with both creatine and phosphocreatine (PCr).
-Because the enzyme has a specificity for these molecules, it binds to them preferably over other molecules.
-Another site on creatine kinase is dedicated for interaction with ATP and ADP.
-As both molecules attach to the enzyme, it will either take a phosphate group from ATP and add it to creatine, or take a phosphate group from PCr and transfer it to ADP.
+The amino acids in CK are specific in that when folded, they increase the interaction ability of the enzyme with both creatine and phosphocreatine (PCr).
+Another site on CK is dedicated for interaction with ATP and ADP.
+As both molecules attach to the enzyme, it will either take a phosphate group from ATP and add it to creatine or take a phosphate group from PCr and transfer it to ADP.
 The end result is either the creation or usage of ATP.

-There are multiple types of creatine kinase, coded by different genes.
+There are multiple types of CK, coded by different genes.
 While these forms of creatine kinase differ in their amino acid structure, their function remains similar.
 However, slight subtleties in function allow the creatine kinase to operate in different environments.
-For instance, mitochondrial creatine kinase, responsible for turning the ATP generated in the mitochondria into PCr for addition to the reservoir, must operate at different conditions than the creatine kinase in the cytosol.
-The pH balance and composition of solution are very different in the two areas of the cell.

 Different cells even have different versions of creatine kinase, likely based on their function.
-The brain has a different form of creatine kinase than skeletal muscle.
-Smooth muscle and heart tissue use a combination of both types of creatine kinase.
-The different forms of creatine kinase all perform the same function, but under different conditions.
+The different forms of creatine kinase all perform the same function but under different conditions.
 These different forms are necessary to manage the energy reservoir in many different types of cell.
 In most cells, this reservoir of PCr is maintained at a concentration much higher than that of ATP.
 This makes it possible to do a lot of work.

 Creatine Kinase Test

 The different forms of creatine kinase make it a useful diagnostic took.
-Like other enzymes, creatine kinase is leaked into the bloodstream when a cell becomes damaged.
+Like other enzymes, CK is leaked into the bloodstream when a cell becomes damaged.
 If many cells are damaged at the same time, a detectable level of creatine kinase and other enzymes can be detected in the blood.
-Doctors can determine which form of creatine kinase is in the blood, which can give them clues as to which organs are being damaged.
+Doctors can determine which form of CK is in the blood, which can give them clues as to which organs are being damaged.

-A serum creatine kinase test can detect many conditions, such as a heart attack, muscle breakdown, and even autoimmune diseases which are attacking certain organs and tissues.
-After a heart attack, for instance, the creatine kinase level rapidly spikes in the blood.
+A serum CK test can detect many conditions, such as a heart attack, muscle breakdown, and even autoimmune diseases which are attacking certain organs and tissues.
+After a heart attack, for instance, the level of enzyme rapidly spikes in the blood.
 Further, a doctor can determine that it is a combination of muscular and brain creatine kinase.
 This is evidence that the heart has been damaged.
 Because the enzyme rapidly disappears from the blood, it can be used as an indicator to determine when a damaging event happened in the system.
 This can help find the cause of major events.